SkellXC/EthicsWebsite/README.md

 - Ethical considerations in software development
 - The impact of IT on society

-The website is open source and hosted on GitHub, making it easy for others to contribute and improve the content.
+The website is open source and hosted on GitHub.

 ## Features